White Sox vs. Reds Player Props Betting Odds

 India Stats

-- India hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .250 with an RBI.
+- India has recorded a base hit in three straight games.
+In his last five games he is hitting .263 with a home run and two RBI.

 India Recent Games